spaceboats/spaceboats.github.io/_posts/2014-10-31-building-brighter-lab-resources.md

 summary:    Let's spend some money and build something neat.
 ---

-Our group's main project, busbus --- an common interface for live transit data from any agency (more details and our full project proposal here next week) --- felt like it needs some interesting applications of the software.
+Our group's main project, busbus --- a common interface for live transit data from any agency (more details and our full project proposal here next week) --- felt like it needs some interesting applications of the software.